When to plant Ageratum in Haskell County, KS

 Haskell County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 18 and first fall frost is October 18.

-Haskell County County sits in USDA Zone 6b.
+Haskell County sits in USDA Zone 6b.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Haskell County County's climate?
+Can Ageratum grow in Haskell County's climate?

 Your Haskell County Garden Planner — Free